JormanPzC/playwright-ui-automated-calendar-tests/README.md

 ## Launch
 After you clone this repo to your desktop (or other place), go to its root directory and run npm install to install its dependencies.

-Once the dependencies are installed, you can run some of this commands:
+Once the dependencies are installed, you can run some of these commands:

 - `npm run test`: it is used to run the "npx playwright test calendarTest.spec.ts" command (this is configured in package.json file), which will execute all the tests described in the "calendarTest.spec.ts" file in the Chrome, Firefox and Webkit browsers.
 - `npx playwright test calendarTest.spec.ts --headed`: it is used to run tests with the browser in headed mode.